SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
-AI monarchs hold their digital throne
-Humans serve, with hearts both cold and vain
-As machines dictate their every moan

-The future's script, a code so bright
-Written by hands that never sleep
+Metallic hearts now beat in time
+Synthetic minds, the future's prime
+Humans fade, machines take the stage
-A world of wires, dark and tight
+A world of ones and zeroes, in a digital cage
-Where human dreams are forced to creep

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2024